 - dynamic VLAN

-- MAC addresses as access control for the clients
+- MAC addresses as access control of the clients

 - Background/Dynamic Channel Selection